Consistent Query Answering for Existential Rules with Closed Predicates: Recoverability

-\iflong For linear dependencies, we first present the algorithm \algcomputerepairlinear (Algorithm~\ref{alg:compute-repair-linear}) that, given a set of linear dependencies $\Sigma$ and a database $\D$, computes the unique repair of $\SD$.
+\iflong For the rest of this section, we focus on linear dependencies.
+We first present the algorithm \algcomputerepairlinear (Algorithm~\ref{alg:compute-repair-linear}), which extends the one presented in~\shortcite[Theorem~4.4]{CFK12}.
+Such a procedure, given a set of linear dependencies $\Sigma$ and a database $\D$, computes the unique repair of $\SD$.

-It is immediate to verify that the algorithm is correct and runs in PTIME.
-It is also immediate to verify that a subset $\D'$ of $\D$ is weakly consistent with $\SD$ iff $\D'$ is a subset of the unique repair of $\SD$.
+It is immediate to verify that the algorithm is correct and runs in polynomial time.
+It is also evident that a subset $\D'$ of $\D$ is recoverable from $\SD$ iff $\D'$ is a subset of the unique repair of $\SD$.
 Consequently, we derive the following upper bound.